- Who is Austin Pets Alive!?

 In 2008, APA embarked on a bold and aggressive initiative to make Austin a No Kill City as fast as possible.
 APA began building the resources needed to create a “safety net” for the pets of Central Texas and their owners.
 By looking at the reasons why animals are killed in shelters like the Austin Animal Center (AAC), APA was able to create specific lifesaving programs that address those issues head on.
 These programs are innovative and in some cases the only examples in the US.

-In addition, we are meeting with other groups from around the country, like from Baton Rouge, San Diego, and Scottsdale, to advise them on our model to help them increase live outcomes in their shelters.
+In addition, we host an annual No-Kill Conference through our American Pets Alive! arm and regularly meet with other groups from around the country to help them increase live outcomes in their shelters.

 The key feature to our work is that we took the initiative to think big and work hard to save ALL the animals at our shelters.
 That has been our defining characteristic.
 We are anti-status quo.